 Ariana Ellis is a doctoral candidate at the University of Toronto, studying late medieval and early modern history.
-She holds an Honours Bachelor of Arts from the University of Toronto (2015), and a Masters in medieval studies from the University of Toronto (2016), where she was a Junior Fellow at Massey College from 2015-2020.
-Ariana’s work focuses on the interaction between popular culture and the civic rituals of public execution in London and Venice between 1400 and 1600.
-She employs methodologies of social, sensory, and emotional history, as well as digital humanities.
+She received her Masters degree in Medieval Studies from the University of Toronto (2016) and an Honours Bachelor of Arts from the University of Toronto (2015), where she was a Junior Fellow at Massey College from 2015-2020.

 You can find more information on her website.